SuperDARN/pydarn/docs/user/coordinates.md

 ## Coords: Coordinate System

-Used to determine the position of data in spatial plots: fan, grid and convection map plots Range time plots now allow for `Coords` use.
+This function is used to determine the position of data in spatial plots: fan, grid and convection map plots.
+Range time plots now allow for `Coords` use.
 The y-axis can be converted to latitude or longitude using a the `coords` keyword.
-E.G. using `coords=Coords.Geographic` and `latlon='lon'` in the method call will convert the chosen range estimate (see above) into geographic longitudes.
+E.G. using `coords=Coords.GEOGRAPHIC` and `latlon='lon'` in the method call, will convert the chosen range estimate (see above) into geographic longitudes.

 **Geographic**: `Coords.GEOGRAPHIC` is the standard geographical coordinate system for latitude and longitude (degrees)